 Do we need to bring anything with us?

-Make sure that you have a copy of your booking confirmation form with you – it gives details of the facilities you have booked and the times they are booked for you.
+Make sure that you have a copy of your timetable with you – it gives details of the facilities you have booked and the times they are booked for you.
 Make sure that all your group leaders have a copy of this form.

 What is expected of teachers?